ctopher78/network-automation-course/README.md

 ```

 ## NX-OSv POAP
-- The bios upgrade check fails on v9k because the bios version can't be parsed from the `show ver` (the value is null)
+- While running the POAP scripts, the bios upgrade check fails on v9k because the bios version can't be parsed from the `show ver` (the value is empty).
+  I had to add some code to to the paop script to account for this difference in the v9k `show ver`.
+- NXOSv devies do *not* have static serial numbers.
+Each time you destroy/rebuild the box the v9k will have a new serial number.
+  If you want to use serial number poap'ing method, which I did, you need to update the device config file name after the v9k has
+  initialized.
+I created a program to do this, with the uncleaver name of `ConfigRenamer`.
+This program is always running in
+  the background and is looking for DHCP request packets.
+If it sees a DHCP request packet from an v9k, it will rename the
+  config file in /var/lib/tftpboot/cfg.<serial_number> to a name that includes the correct serial number.
+-